Bunny5578/qb-crates/README.md

 * If you want the crate to be opened only once/server, you have to set `Config.OnePersonOpen` to `true` in `config.lua`.
 On `false`, each player can open the crate once.
 * If you want the crates to give dirty money instead of clean cash, you have to set `Config.IsMoneyDirtyMoney` to `true` in `config.lua`.

-# Showcase
-* Showcasing Video found [here](https://www.youtube.com/watch?v=gvi1P7psSWQ) <- this is the esx version but you get the jif